A woman is thinking with thought bubbles crowding around her head

 My questions were simple at the start

 Ever so slowly, these new questions and what-ifs fell away as I got into a new routine with my now normal.
-Seeing my oncologist every 3 months, then 6 months until at my 5-year check, I went to once a year!
+I saw my oncologist every 3 months, then every 6 months, until at my 5-year check, I went to once a year!

 The what-ifs never really go away

-Now close to 9 years post-diagnosis, I know the what-ifs aren't going to totally go away.
+Now, close to 9 years post-diagnosis, I know the what-ifs aren't going to go away totally.
 With each passing month and year, the questions have changed but never gone.
 The major anxiety of not seeing my oncologist more often has somewhat gone away.

-Each twinge of new pain or ache doesn't have me immediately running to call the oncology office.
-I now keep track of these things, write them down, and call only if the ache/pain lasts more than 2 weeks.
+Each twinge of new pain or ache doesn't immediately have me running to call the oncology office.
+I now keep track of these things, write them down, and call only if the ache/pain lasts more than two weeks.

 How do I manage these what-ifs?